ConnorHoang/robot_localization_cpp/README.md

 ### Particle Filter Logic
 <!--appraoch-->
 <!--Explain conceptual logic behind how a particle filter works-->
-Shown in Figure _ is the particle filter logic.
+Shown in Figure 1 is the particle filter logic.

 <!-- block diagram of pf logic-->
-![Block diagram of PF logic](media/block_diagram_PF_Logic.png)
+![Block diagram of PF logic](media/block_diagram_PF_Logic.png) __Figure 1:__ Block diagram of particle filter logic.

 #### Initialize Particles
 Finds the bounding box of the map.
 Next, if given a pose estimate generates particles randomly around that estimate.
 Otherwise, generates random particles within map bounds in valid locations until the desired number of particles is reached.